rixiobarrios/js-debugging-errors/README.md

 1. How can you resolve/fix the error?

 Write your answers inside of [`lib/errors.md`](lib/errors.md).
 Your answers can be written or you can provide a fixed code snippet.
-Make a commit after each prompt.
-Then turn your lab in with a pull request on this repository.

-Please do not change the original broken code block in the prompts, make the correctins in the "How can you resolve/fix the error?" section.
+Please do not change the original broken code block in the prompts.
+Make the corrections in the "How can you resolve/fix the error?" section.

-We've provided an html file inside of `lib/` that you can use to test out the code.
-Add each code snippet to the html file and review it in the browser.

 **Please format your responses in Markdown.
 Use [this cheetsheat](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) to see how to do so**

 ## Hungry for More?

 If you finish with these 10 bugs, explore some of the [debugging Katas](https://www.codewars.com/kata/search/javascript?q=&r%5B%5D=-8&r%5B%5D=-7&r%5B%5D=-6&tags=Bugs&beta=false) on Code Wars.
-First make sure to create a Code Wars account (you can log in via GitHub) to track your progress!!
+Make sure to create a Code Wars account (you can log in via GitHub) to track your progress.

+If you would like practice using Chrome and/or VS Code's built-in debugger, go back and try debugging the broken code with those tools.

 ## [License](LICENSE)